 Finally, another configuration consideration is the role of end users associated with individual devices.
 For example, not every unit will process files that warrant DLP or two-factor authentication.
 Forcing people to follow unnecessarily tough protocols invites them to circumvent established procedures in the name of productivity, which then creates additional vulnerabilities.

-Providers of managed print services perform an important role for large organizations.
+Providers of managed print services perform an important role for large organisations.
 They routinely service and maintain each unit to avoid mechanical problems and incidents where productivity comes to a standstill because a printer ran out of toner or paper.
 These specialists can also maintain proper security settings and instal software patches to keep hackers from exploiting known bugs.
 The key is determining which providers have the security depth necessary to protect corporate information.

 Since service providers perform many of the management tasks remotely, get details about how a candidate’s network connects to the printer fleet.
-Analyze how these links are secured, including whether the provider uses dedicated tunnels and VPNs to communicate with devices.
+Analyse how these links are secured, including whether the provider uses dedicated tunnels and VPNs to communicate with devices.

 And because each workgroup requires tailored device settings—neither too loose nor too onerous—make sure that a potential service provider doesn’t offer one-size-fits-all security solutions.